Approximations of pi: Pi Hex

 Pi Hex was a project to compute three specific binary digits of π using a distributed network of several hundred computers.
 In 2000, after two years, the project finished computing the five trillionth (5*10^{12}), the forty trillionth (40*10^{12}), and the quadrillionth (10^{15}) bits.
-All three of them turned out to be 0.
+All three of them turned out to be 0 in base 2.

 Software for calculating π

 Over the years, several programs have been written for calculating π to many digits on personal computers.

 General purpose

 Most computer algebra systems can calculate π and other common mathematical constants to any desired precision.

 Functions for calculating π are also included in many general libraries for arbitrary-precision arithmetic, for instance Class Library for Numbers, MPFR and SymPy.

 Special purpose

 Programs designed for calculating π may have better performance than general-purpose mathematical software.
 They typically implement checkpointing and efficient disk swapping to facilitate extremely long-running and memory-expensive computations.